-Two classic loaf breads get combined for this moist and tender Pumpkin Banana Bread.
-It has all the fall pumpkin spice flavor with an added sweetness from the ripe bananas and it’s super moist.
-Breakfast never tasted so good!
+Two classic loaf breads are combined for this moist and tender pumpkin banana bread.
+It has all the fall pumpkin spice flavors plus added sweetness from the ripe bananas.
+Plus it’s so incredibly easy to make!
+Breakfast never tasted so good.

-Growing up, banana bread wasn’t found in my house.
+Growing up, we didn’t have banana bread in my house.
 We had other loaf cakes, like my mom’s easy orange cake, but never banana or pumpkin.
-It wasn’t until I visited the US that I had my first taste, and then I was hooked.
+It wasn’t until I visited the US that I had my first taste of either one, and immediately I was hooked.
+So I thought: why not make a delicious cake that combines the two?
+That’s how this banana pumpkin bread recipe was born, and it quickly became one of my favorite pumpkin dessert recipes.

 It was only a matter of time before I combined these two recipes into one incredibly moist and flavorful bread.
 This recipe is perfect for when you can’t decide between pumpkin or banana bread, getting the best of both worlds.
 It’s sweet from the bananas, moist from the pumpkin, and mildly spiced with fall flavors (you can always add more or substitute the spices with 2 teaspoons of your favorite pumpkin pie spice blend).

-Want to know my favorite thing about this pumpkin banana bread recipe?
-It’s an easy recipe that doesn’t require any special equipment or long waiting.
+Want to know my favorite thing about this easy pumpkin banana bread recipe?
+It’s a simple recipe that doesn’t require any special equipment or long waiting.
 If there’s one thing to make before we get to winter, this banana bread is at the top of my list.
+It’s the perfect fall treat for the upcoming holiday season!

-First off, preheat your oven and grease your loaf pan.
+The first step is to preheat your oven and grease or line your loaf pan with parchment.
 Doing this in advance means you can bake your cake right away once you’re done mixing the batter.
+I bake with this gorgeous non-toxic loaf pan from Caraway because the cake releases like butter from the perfect non-stick sides.

 In a large bowl, whisk together the flour, sugar, baking soda, baking powder, spices, and salt.
 In a separate medium bowl, whisk the eggs, then add in the melted butter, mashed bananas, and pumpkin puree.

-For the best pumpkin banana bread recipe I like to use melted butter, instead of oil or creamed butter, to add even more flavor and richness.
-Not only does it make the pumpkin spice banana bread extra tender, it also means you don’t have to use a mixer to cream the butter.
+While recipe testing, I found the best pumpkin banana bread to be made with melted butter instead of oil or creamed butter.
+It adds even more flavor and richness and makes the banana pumpkin bread extra tender.
+It also means you don’t have to use a mixer to cream the butter.

-Pour the wet mixture into the dry and fold gently to combine.
+Pour the wet mixture into the dry and fold gently with a spatula to combine.
 I recommend using a rubber spatula for this step, since it’s very important not to overmix your batter.
-This will result in a dense, rubbery cake and not a moist and tender one that melts in your mouth.
+This will result in a dense, rubbery cake instead of a moist and tender one.

 Pour the batter into the prepared pan and bake for 50-60 minutes, or until a toothpick comes out clean.
 Cool for 15 minutes on a wire rack before removing from the pan and cooling completely.

-This pumpkin and banana bread is my new favorite way to satisfy my fall cravings.
-It’s a tender and moist bread with a hint of sweet banana flavor and pumpkin spice.
-When you’re stocking up on pumpkin puree for Thanksgiving pumpkin pie, be sure to grab a few cans to make this pumpkin banana bread recipe.
+This pumpkin banana bread is my new favorite way to satisfy my fall cravings.
+It’s got a hint of sweet banana flavor and pumpkin spice.
+When you’re stocking up on pumpkin puree this Thanksgiving for pumpkin pie, be sure to grab a few extra cans to make this pumpkin banana bread recipe, too!

 - 1 cup (200g) granulated sugar